prantlf/ecmascript-parser-benchmark/README.md

 Compares the speed and package size of various ECMAScript parsers and code generators.

-The new contender `meriyah` runs twice as fast as the old bard `esprima`.
+The new contender `meriyah` (well, it's been sever years already) runs 1.3x - 2.4x faster and is 1.6x smaller than the old bard `esprima`.
+Other fast parsers haven't been maintained for several years.
 Babel produces an AST, which is not compatible with the other parsers.

-Generating code with `astring` is faster than with `escodegen`.
+Generating code with `astring` is 5x - 19x faster than with `escodegen` and `astring` is 6.5x smaller.

 ## Synopsis